agello/techlab/README.md

 This Techlab is based on OpenShift V3.3.

-** Tip ** The Techlab version 3.2 is in the [Branch lab-3.2] (https://github.com/appuio/techlab/tree/lab-3.2) and the Techlab version 3.1 is in the [Branch lab-3.1 ] (Https://github.com/appuio/techlab/tree/lab-3.1).
+**Tip** The Techlab version 3.2 is in the [Branch lab-3.2](https://github.com/appuio/techlab/tree/lab-3.2) and the Techlab version 3.1 is in the [Branch lab-3.1](Https://github.com/appuio/techlab/tree/lab-3.1).

 ## Contents